 St. Volodymyr’s Cathedral

-St. Volodymyr’s Cathedral is a 19th century historical landmark and a must-see while visiting Kiev.
+St. Volodymyr’s Cathedral is a 19th century historical landmark and a must-see while visiting Kyiv.
 It features one of those beautiful golden domes that attracts visitors from all over the world.
 It is magnificent to look at, inside and out with beautiful mosaics.
 It’s also the mother cathedral of the Orthodox Church.

 Korchma Taras Bulba Kyiv